You either walk inside your story and own it

 BDSM and Kink Friendly

 Welcome!
-My name is Jonathan Martofel and I am a Registered Associate Marriage and Family Therapist who supports individuals, couples, and families of diverse backgrounds and lifestyles in both English and Spanish.
+My name is Jonathan Martofel and I am a Licensed Marriage and Family Therapist who supports individuals, couples, and families of diverse backgrounds and lifestyles in both English and Spanish.

 After having grown up abroad and studied in the East Coast, I finally established roots here in Los Angeles over a decade ago.
 My career began in the film industry where I pursued my dream of telling stories that invite conversations toward social change by shining a positive light on the intimate lives of often underrepresented and marginalized populations.
 Along my journey, I evolved from wanting to tell these important stories solely through a creative lens, and instead to ground myself in community and leverage my privilege to create a safe space that empowers individuals to feel free and confident to voice their own narratives in the ways that serve them best.